krusynth/digitalpolicy/content/_policies/data.md

 @SOAPBOX In short, HIPAA usually does not apply to Federal agencies for most practical purposes.
 {:.soapbox}

+### Family Educational Rights and Privacy Act of 1974 (FERPA)
+{:#ferpa}

+The @FERPA (20 U.S.C. § 1232g; 34 CFR Part 99) generally protects the privacy of student education records.
+The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
+FERPA gives parents certain rights over their children's education records, which transfer to the student when they reach the age of 18 or attend a school beyond the high school level.

+Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's educational record.
+However, FERPA allows schools to disclose those records, without consent, to the following parties or under [several exceptions](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).

+@SOAPBOX In short, FERPA usually does not apply to Federal agencies for most practical purposes, but may be a consideration when working the wht U.S. Department of Education.
+{:.soapbox}

 ## Data Collection & Privacy
 {:#data-collection}